Is anything better than delicious Old-Fashioned Peach Crisp? Make individual sized desserts with fresh peaches, and top it with a streusel crust!

 All that’s left to do to make these ABSOLUTELY PERFECT is to serve them warm, with a small scoop of vanilla ice cream, and enjoy this absolutely PERFECT taste of SUMMER!

 Hope you will consider making this delicious old-fashioned peach crisp while peaches are in season!
 You just can’t beat the classic flavor!
 Grab a spoon, put on some stretchy pants, plop down on the couch, and enjoy this treat.
 You can start your diet tomorrow… ha ha!
+Have a great day, and thanks for stopping by.
+Come back again soon for more delicious recipes.

 Looking For More Recipes That Use PEACHES?